simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Rsyslog.rst

     - 'failoverserver1.fullyqualified.domain'
     - 'failoverserver2.fullyqualified.domain'

-* If you list more than one primary log server your logs will be forwarded to **all** of the log servers in the Array
+If you list more than one primary log server your logs will be forwarded to **all** of the log servers in the array.

-* Failover log servers are optional.
+Failover log servers are optional.

-The default settings can be overwritten by setting the following :term:`Hiera` settings for host groups or individual servers:

 ..
 WARNING::
    If log forwarding is enabled on your log server, make sure you override the